Alignak-monitoring/alignak/doc/source/13_monitoring/monitoring-a-linux-via-snmp.rst

 Test the connection
 --------------------

-To see if the keys are working, just launch from your Shinken server.
+To see if the keys are working, just launch from your Alignak server.
 Change the "public" community value with your one:

 ::